 Areas of counselling I deal with

-When working from my home near Copplestone in mid Devon, I charge £40 for a one hour meeting.
-I offer a discounted first session for £15.
+When working remotely, or face to face from my home near Copplestone in mid Devon, I charge £50 for a one hour meeting.

 I will always consider concessions in particular circumstances.